 As far as her ideal family goes, Daisy might do well with a laidback male dog (she is friends with one of our volunteer’s low-key male pups).
 However, she is loving being an only dog.
 She’s not a cat person.
 While she’s too bubbly for babies and toddlers, we know she does great with older kids (the good Samaritan’s family included a 10-year-old, and they were besties).

 If you’re looking to adopt immediately, Daisy probably isn’t your cup of tea…unless you can’t wait and want to be her nursemaid.
-But once she recovers, she is going to make someone a wonderful pet.
+Daisy’s surgery has been scheduled for November 17th and will require at least 6-8 weeks to recover.
+After that she will still need to ease back into living an active dog life.
+She is going to make someone a wonderful pet.
 And if you would like to donate to her veterinary fund, we would be very grateful!

 If you are interested in finding out more about Daisy or are interested in fostering or adopting her, please fill out our Adoption Application.